Costa Rica Green Turtle Research Station

 Much of the financial support for the efforts of the John H. Phipps Green Turtle Research Station came from John H. Phipps himself.
 The research facility was established nearly three decades ago and is named in his honor.

 The Caribbean Islands and the countries of Central America are known internationally as much for their efforts in the conservation of their natural resources as they are for their stunning beauty and unique biodiversity.

-Two important key players in Central America’s efforts towards conservation are:
+Two important key players in Central America’s efforts towards the conservation of green sea turtles are:

 - Green Turtle Research Station (near Tortuguero Costa Rica)

-- Caribbean Conservation Corporation (of which Archie Carr was a founding member)
+- Sea Turtle Conservancy (formerly the Caribbean Conservation Corporation) of which American herpetologist, ecologist and a pioneering conservationist Archie Carr was a founding member.

 Both owe their existence to the work of Carr and others who endeavored to save the green sea turtle, one of several endangered turtle species that nest near Tortuguero Costa Rica and in other Caribbean countries.